SidicleyRibeiro/PeTROSI/README.md

 So far, the code only calculates the pressure field of a given problem in 2D, using the formulation derived by Gao and Wu, hence, it only deals with monophase flow.

-It is used the MOAB package to manage the topology of meshes.
-Further will be used...
+It is used the PYMOAB package to manage the topology of meshes.
+Further will be used the PYTRILLINOS to the solver.

 # To-do list: